Reference

 The optimizer and parameters keyword arguments can be used to change the optimizer (the default is HiGHS) and its parameters.
 The variables are passed to the solve_model function.

 Set write_lp_file = true to export the problem that is sent to the solver to a file for viewing.
+Set enable_names = false to turn off variable and constraint names (faster model creation).
 Set show_log = false to silence printing the log while running.
 Specify a log_file name to export the log to a file.

 source